hgrubbs/containercourse/course/part002.md

 ## Starting the stack

 To start a docker-compose system, run the command `docker-compose up` in the directory where `docker-compose.yaml` is located.
+Change your directory to `containercourse/resources/part002/client_database` - this is the directory containing `docker-compose.yaml`.

 Let's bring up the system.
-The first time, this will take a short while... the containers have to be built, downloaded, and finally run.
+The first time, this will take a short while... the containers have to be downloaded, built, and finally started.

 ```bash
 $ docker-compose up